Marvinmw/ChatVul/README.md

             please see the folder `datasets/checklist/smart-contract-vulnerabilities/vulnerabilities`
             each markdown file *.md contains one vul type details.
             For example, [arbitray-jump-function-type](datasets/checklist/smart-contract-vulnerabilities/vulnerabilities/arbitrary-jump-function-type.md)
     - We use the vul resouces from Github.
+Becasue we do not save the links, if you find your vul resouces are used by us, please touch me.

 ## Custom CheckList